git-181130/google-gemini-ai-system-governance/README.md

-# Gemini EvalOps – Safety-Critical AI System Governance
+# Gemini EvalOps – Safety-Critical Behaviour and Trust Integrity AI System Governance
-Safety-Critical EvalOps, Operations, and Governance case studies for a large-scale AI system.
+Safety-Critical Behaviour and Trust Integrity EvalOps, Operations, and Governance case studies for a large-scale AI system.

-This repository documents an independent, external **AI Product Evaluation, Operations, and Governance** project focused on **safety-critical behavior** in a large-scale AI system.
+This repository documents an independent, external **AI Product Evaluation, Operations, and Governance** project focused on **safety-critical behaviour** in a large-scale AI system.

 The work demonstrates how **EvalOps**, **AI Product Operations**, and **Governance** function together to identify risk, manage incidents, support ship / no-ship decisions, and enable continuous improvement for a deployed AI system.